Reports

 Figure 2.
 Comparison of photos from the first of each month, May through August.
 "Old" picam photos in the left column and "new" picam photos in the right column.
 Each photo is from 12:45 PST.
 Near the end of the growing season, the canopy is at the same height as the "old" picam.

-When the canopy is closer to the camera, we see more of the flat side of the leaf (the face of the leaf)as opposed to the edges of the leaf.
-I think this makes the GCC value lower overall because the color of the leaf face is lighter then the leaf edge.
+When the canopy is closer to the camera, we see more of the flat side of the leaf (the face of the leaf) as opposed to the edges of the leaf.
+I think this makes the photo more bright and green, so the GCC value was higher overall because the color of the leaf face is lighter then the leaf edge.
 We also see fewer leaves in general when the canopy is close to the camera.

-Timeseries of GCC data from both picams with 10-day moving mean as bold line
+Timeseries of GCC with 10-day moving mean plotted

 Figure 4.
 Time series of GCC from both picams.
 The 5 values from each day were averaged, and the daily average was used to calculate the 10-day running mean (bold line).
-Here we see the running means started deviating from each other in mid July.
+Here we see the running means started deviating from each other by the end of July.

 Figure 5.
 Scatter plot of GCC from each camera.
 The symbols are colored based on the DOY (see colorbar on the right axis).
-If you follow the points from earlier dates (dark purple) to later dates (bright yellow), the scatter plot makes a zig zag pattern.
-Slope of the scatter stays similar, but the offset changes about through time.
+The relationship is very linear until about DOY 210 (July 28th).
 Joe thinks this is because as the canopy grew taller, the view angle of the cameras changed.

 Conclusion: Camera's view angle does impact our calculated GCC.